stefanofa/awesome/TOPICS.md

 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is the leading open-source AI code assistant.
 You can connect any models and any context to build custom autocomplete and chat experiences inside VS Code and JetBrains

-*   [mastra-ai/mastra](https://github.com/mastra-ai/mastra) - the TypeScript AI agent framework
+*   [mastra-ai/mastra](https://github.com/mastra-ai/mastra) - The TypeScript AI agent framework. ⚡ Assistants, RAG, observability.
+Supports any LLM: GPT-4, Claude, Gemini, Llama.

 *   [mendableai/firecrawl](https://github.com/mendableai/firecrawl) - 🔥 Turn entire websites into LLM-ready markdown or structured data.
 Scrape, crawl and extract with a single API.